Be their champion.

 Number of lives impacted by UMFS services in 2019

-Number of communities served by UMFS in Virginia during 2019
+Number of communities served by UMFS in Virginia in 2019

 Become part of the movement.

-The charitable gift need is $8 million which will help us empower more families to succeed.
+Be an investor in stronger families and communities.
+Join us in reaching our $8 million fundraising goal which will help us empower more families to succeed.

 Be A Champion Goal: $8M

-will fund a wing in the new Child & Family Healing Center
+will sponsor the entire therapists and staff wing of the new Child & Family Healing Center

 Be in the know.